Application Process

 • My child is entering CDA from a public/private/homeschool background.
 How will he transition to a model like CDA?

-In addition, each campus has programs to help new families acclimate to Coram Deo Academy.
+Each campus has programs to help new families acclimate to Coram Deo Academy and connect with a 'mentor' family if desired.
+New Parent Coffees (in May/June) and additional sessions during August Orientations also equip new families.
 We all were a new family at one point!
 Our families are friendly and happy to answer any questions you may have.

 • I don’t have a teaching background.
 As a parent, how will I be able to help my child be successful with this educational model?